 I often get the question of whether to use the Texas College Savings Plan.
+So, basically, a 529 college savings plan is like a special savings account that's set up to help families save up for someone's education, usually for college.
 This is the 529 college savings plan where you can go online and enroll in an account to save for college for your children.

 Age-based are simple in that they target your child's enrollment in college.
-So the investments get more conservative as your child approaches college.
+So, the investments get more conservative as your child approaches college.
 In comparison, static portfolios don't change with age and can range from conservative to aggressive growth types portfolios.

 In addition, there are numerous minimum account and investment balances for the Texas plan, while Utah has no minimums.
 Finally, the maximum funding amount is $25,000 less for the Texas plan.
 Also, the rankings for the Texas plan are non-existent for the most recent Morningstar 2021 ratings.
-On the other hand, the Utah plan has been Gold rated since Morningstar started its rankings.
+On the other hand, the Utah plan has been Gold-rated since Morningstar started its rankings.

 The Texas plan has improved over the years because of increased competition.
 I do hope it gets better in the future.
-But given my focus on passive investments and keeping expenses as low as possible, it is better to focus on low fees since you should get the same market-like returns.
-Why pay more for the same returns?
+However, given my focus on passive investments and keeping expenses as low as possible, it is better to focus on low fees since you should get the same market-like returns.
+Why pay more for the same investment returns?

-If you don't want to go with a highly ranked plan, you could also see what your current brokerage offers.
+If you don't want to go with a highly-ranked plan, you could also see what your current brokerage offers.
 Many brokerages, such as Vanguard and Fidelity, offer 529 plans affiliated with states.
-Some parents like to keep all of their investments with these providers and not open another account.
+Some parents like to keep all of their investments with these providers and not open another account since they already have their 401(k) with them.
 This is understandable, but make sure you do your due diligence to see what fees they charge and customer service.

-At the end of the day it's essential to have a plan on how much you need to save for college.
-You can have a perfect college savings plan, but you may not be saving enough to reach your college savings goals or don't know how much college will cost.
+At the end of the day, it's essential to have a plan on how much you need to save for college.
+You can have the best college savings plan, but you may not be saving enough to reach your college savings goals or don't know how much college will cost.

 *This content is developed from sources believed to be providing accurate information.
 The information provided is not written or intended as tax or legal advice and may not be relied on to avoid federal tax penalties.
 Individuals are encouraged to seek advice from their tax or legal counsel.
 In addition, individuals involved in the estate planning process should work with an estate planning team, including personal legal or tax counsel.
 Neither the information presented nor any opinion expressed constitutes a representation of a specific investment or the purchase or sale of any securities.
 Asset allocation and diversification do not ensure a profit or protect against loss in declining markets.